royalrebe/TESYTT/README.md

 put api-hash hit enter
-put your phone number of tg ac hit enter(with country code) if you have set 2factor auth put your pwd and finnally u will get string session click on save session copy that session we gonna use that in env varable of STRING_SESSION
+put your phone number of tg ac hit enter(with country code) if you have set 2factor auth put your pwd and finnally u will get string session click on save session copy that session we gonna use that in env varable of TOKEN
 ```
 ___
 ## By Termux StringSession: